isabella232/contributors-1/Scribus/README_STATUSBAR.txt

 - implemented the calls for documentation activation and deactivation
 - crated an empty info palette (where the mouse coordinates will go)

+What am I doing:
+- merging ui/pageselector.cpp into ui/statusbar.* and  getting the page selector to work again.

 Further work
 ===

+- move the unit changer to the crossing of the ruler?

 Further ideas
 ===